And includes the following “team members”:

 - You, such as when you complete a form, submit a survey, register for a webinar and/or click on an email link from us

-- Your company, such as during the course of a business engagement, from your co-workers, or from their website
+- Your company, such as during the course of a business engagement, from your co-workers, or from your company website

 - Professional associations and/or user groups that we and you belong to